Normally Open Vs Normally Closed Contact Relay, Diagrams, Symbols – Understand The Differences B/W 12v 4 Pin Normally Open and Normally Closed Relays

 What is the function of a normally open relay?

-The function of a normally open (NO) relay is to interrupt the flow of current through a circuit by default and allow the current to flow through the circuit when the relay is activated.
+The function of a normally open (NO) relay is to interrupt the flow of current through a connection by default and allow the current to flow through the connection when the relay is activated.

 What is the function of a normally closed relay?

-The function of a normally closed (NC) relay is to allow the flow of current through a circuit by default, and interrupt the flow of current when the relay is activated.
+The function of a normally closed (NC) relay is to allow the flow of current through a connection by default and interrupt the flow of current when the relay is activated.

 How does a normally closed relay work?

-A normally closed relay works by allowing the flow of current through a circuit by default and interrupting the flow of current when the relay is activated by a low-power signal such as a switch or sensor.
+A (NC) relay works by allowing the flow of current through a connection by default and interrupting the flow of current when the relay is activated by a low-power signal such as a switch or sensor.

 How does a normally open relay work?